formix/infernal-engine/README.md

 | "/speed/inputIsValidInteger" | *\[function\]* |
 | "/speed/valueIsUnderLimit"   | *\[function\]* |

-When adding a rule to the InfernalEngine, its parameters are parsed.
-These parameter names are expected to exist within the same context as the rule.
-If you want to reference a fact outside the current context or to use a different variable name than the same context fact, it is possible to use the parameter annotation `/*@ {path_to_fact} */`.
-See *Absolute Fact Reference* and *Relative Fact Reference* for the `{path_to_fact}` syntax.
+By default rules parameters are fetching facts that have the same name as the given parameter from the same rule context.
+To reach a fact somewhere else in the fact tree, a parameter can be prefixed with a special comment that we are calling a **Parameter Annotation**.
+The parameter annotation lets you set the exact fact path that shall be set to the following parameter.
+The syntax is:

+`/*@ {path_to_fact} */`

+`path_to_fact` can be either a relative or an absolute path.

 ### Path, Context and Name ###

 #### Path ####

 A path is the full name of a fact or a rule.
 A path always begin with a "/" and each segment of the path is separated by "/".
-Example:
+Examples:

 - /name